meet-moradiya/Blog-Article-Writting-Website-Using-React/README.md

 ## Summary

-Welcome to YourWebsiteName, the ultimate platform for sharing your experiences and knowledge through writing articles!
+Welcome to iBlog, the ultimate platform for sharing your experiences and knowledge through writing articles!
 Whether you're a seasoned writer or just starting out, our platform provides a space for you to showcase your expertise, learn from others, and engage with a community of like-minded individuals.

 ## Features